-Rule is the senior development director of the University of Arkansas Medical School, Psychiatric Research Institute, in Little Rock.
-She has raised more than $33 million for projects in her area of development for UAMS.
-She has also raised millions as a volunteer for projects such as the Maximum Security Unit chapel at Tucker; Second Presbyterian Church chapel, youth building and endowment; Arkansas Symphony Orchestra; Wildwood Park Opera Theatre and the Junior League of Little Rock’s headquarters.
+Rule is the Community Relations Manager of Restore Hope Arkansas.
+Over the years, she has raised millions as a volunteer for projects such as the Maximum Security Unit chapel at Tucker; Second Presbyterian Church chapel, youth building and endowment; Arkansas Symphony Orchestra; Wildwood Park Opera Theatre and the Junior League of Little Rock’s headquarters.

 Support Our Program